 Firmwide QSFs Debunked | Firmwide Qualified Settlement Fund

-In a detailed analysis of the viability of Master Law Firm Settlement Accounts/Qualified Settlement Funds under Treasury Regulations Section 1.468B-1, Faegre Drinker Biddle & Reath LLP has concluded that an account established by a law firm for the purpose of pooling funds received in settlement of unrelated tort claims ("A Master Law Firm Settlement Account") is an arrangement that is unsupportable under the Treasury Regulations, contradicts existing Internal Revenue Service (“IRS”) authority, and is inconsistent with case law from the U.S. Supreme Court which governs the federal income tax treatment of contingent attorney’s fee.
+In a detailed analysis of the viability of heavily pitched Firmwide Qualified Settlement Funds (Firmwide QSFs) a/k/a Master Law Firm Settlement Accounts under Treasury Regulations Section 1.468B-1, Faegre Drinker Biddle & Reath LLP has concluded that an account established by a law firm for the purpose of pooling funds received in settlement of unrelated tort claims ("A Master Law Firm Settlement Account") is an arrangement that is unsupportable under the Treasury Regulations, contradicts existing Internal Revenue Service (“IRS”) authority, and is inconsistent with case law from the U.S. Supreme Court which governs the federal income tax treatment of contingent attorney’s fee.
 Let that marinate for a minute.

 What is a QSF?